-H .0407 Continuing Education Elective Course Requirements
+H .0402 Continuing Education Elective Course Requirements

-- (a) Continuing education elective courses shall: - (1) cover subject matter related to real estate brokerage practice and offer knowledge or skills that will enable brokers to better serve real estate consumers and the public interest; - (2) consist of at least four hours of instruction; - (3) offer four continuing education credit hours; - (4) include handout materials for students that provide the information to be presented in the course; and - (5) be taught only by an instructor who possesses at least one of the following: - (A) a baccalaureate or higher degree in a field directly related to the subject matter of the course; - (B) three years' full-time work experience within the previous 10 years that is directly related to the subject matter of the course; - (C) three years' full-time experience within the previous 10 years teaching the subject matter of the course; or - (D) education or experience or both found by the Commission to be equivalent to one of the above standards. - (b) Sponsors shall obtain approval from the Commission before making any changes in the content of an elective course.
-Requests for approval of changes shall be in writing.
-However, changes in course content that are technical in nature do not require approval during the approval period, but shall be reported at the time the sponsor requests renewal of course approval.
+(a) Continuing education elective courses shall:

+(1) cover subject matter related to real estate brokerage practice and offer knowledge or skills that will enable brokers to better serve real estate consumers and the public interest;

+(2) consist of at least four hours of instruction;

+(3) offer four continuing education credit hours;

+(4) include handout materials for students that provide the information to be presented in the course; and

+(5) be taught only by an instructor who possesses at least one of the following:

+(A) a baccalaureate or higher degree in a field related to the subject matter of the course;

+(B) three years' full-time work experience within the previous 10 years that is related to the subject matter of the course;

+(C) three years' full-time experience within the previous 10 years teaching the subject matter of the course; or

+(D) education or experience or both found by the education director to be equivalent to one of the above standards.

+(b) Education providers shall notify the Commission in writing before making any changes in the content of an elective course.
+However, changes in course content that are technical in nature do not require written notification during the approval period, but shall be reported at the time the education provider requests renewal of course approval.

-H .0408 Commission Created Update Courses
+H .0403 Commission Created Update Courses

-- (a) The Commission shall annually develop Update courses and shall produce instructor and student materials for use by sponsors. - (b) Only approved continuing education sponsors shall offer Update courses.
-Only approved instructors pursuant to Rule .0302 of this Subchapter shall instruct Update courses. - (c) Continuing education sponsors shall obtain written approval from the Commission prior to offering, advertising, or otherwise representing that any Update course is being offered for continuing education credit in North Carolina. (d) A continuing education sponsor seeking approval to offer Update courses shall submit an application form available on the Commission's website that shall require the applicant to set forth the: - (1) continuing education sponsor's legal name, address, and telephone number; - (2) continuing education coordinator's legal name; - (3) continuing education sponsor's number assigned by the Commission; - (4) name and instructor number of prospective instructors; and - (5) continuing education sponsor's signature. - (e) A continuing education sponsor seeking approval to offer a modified Update course pursuant to Paragraph (k) of this Rule shall also submit the written permission of each of the course owners, if other than the applicant. - (f) A licensed or approved school may obtain approval from the Commission to offer an Update Course by requesting it on the application or renewal of the school license or approval. - (g) The applicant shall submit a one hundred dollar (\$100.00) materials fee.
-No fee shall be required if the applicant is a public school or is an agency of federal, state, or local government. - (h) Sponsors shall use the Commission-developed course materials to conduct Update courses.
-Sponsors shall provide a copy of the course materials to each broker taking an Update course. - (i) Commission approval to offer Update courses shall expire annually on June 30 following issuance of approval.
-Sponsors shall apply for renewal of approval to offer Update courses each year along with the renewal of sponsor approval required in Rule .0404 of this Section. - (j) All Update course materials developed by the Commission are the sole property of the Commission and are subject to the protection of federal copyright laws.
-Violation of the Commission's copyright with regard to these materials shall be grounds for disciplinary action or other action as permissible by law. - (k) With advance approval from the Commission, course sponsors and approved instructors may make modifications to the Update course when the Update course is being promoted to and conducted for a group of brokers that specialize in a particular area of real estate brokerage.
+(a) The Commission shall annually develop Update courses and shall produce instructor and student materials for use by education providers.

+(b) An education provider shall submit a one hundred dollar (\$100.00) materials fee to offer the Update course.

+(c) An education provider seeking approval to offer a modified Update course pursuant to Paragraph (f) of this Rule shall also submit the written permission of each of the course owners, if other than the applicant.

+(d) Education providers shall use the Commission-developed course materials to conduct Update courses.
+Education providers shall provide a copy of the course materials to each broker taking an Update course.

+(e) All Update course materials developed by the Commission are the sole property of the Commission and are subject to the protection of copyright laws.
+Violation of the Commission's copyright with regard to these materials shall be grounds for disciplinary action or other action as permissible by law.

+(f) With advance approval from the Commission, education providers and approved instructors may make modifications to the Update course when the Update course is being promoted to and conducted for a group of brokers that specialize in a particular area of real estate brokerage.
 Such modifications shall relate to the same general subject matter addressed in the prescribed Update course and the Update course as modified shall achieve the same educational objectives as the unmodified Update course.
 Where certain subject matter addressed in the prescribed Update course is not directly applicable to the group of brokers who specialize in the particular area of real estate brokerage being targeted, different subject matter and education objectives may be substituted with the prior written consent of the Commission.
-All modified Update course materials shall be the joint property of the Commission and the course sponsor or approved instructor approved to make such modifications, or as otherwise determined by written agreement.
+All modified Update course materials shall be the joint property of the Commission and the education provider or approved instructor approved to make such modifications, or as otherwise determined by written agreement.
 Violation of the Commission's copyright with regard to these materials shall be grounds for disciplinary action or other action as permitted by law.

-H .0409 Records and Commission Review

-- (a) All continuing education sponsors shall retain on file for three years records of student registration and attendance for each session of a continuing education course that is conducted and shall make such records available to the Commission upon request during an investigation. - (b) Continuing education sponsors shall admit any Commission authorized representative to monitor any continuing education class without prior notice.
-Such representatives shall not be required to register or pay any fee and shall not be reported as having completed the course.
+(g) The Update Course shall be offered by education providers only as an in-person and synchronous distance-learning course.

-H .0410 Continuing Education Course Scheduling and Notification
+H .0404 Course Scheduling